18 Simple Steps You Should Take To Achieve Your Career Goals

-12. Get a favourable party
+12. Get a favorable party

 “A problem shared is a problem half solved”.

-It is not until you encounter difficulties that you can share with other parties.
+It is not until you encounter difficulties that you can share them with other parties.
 When you inform good parties like friends, family, and other interested parties, they will be a source of encouragement to you.